 Probiotic supplements help replenish the good bacteria that naturally occur in a healthy intestine.
-Prebiotics are specific plant fibers that act like food sources for your gut bacteria.
-So if one is the food for the other, you may wonder whether prebiotics and probiotics can be taken together.
+Prebiotics are specific plant fibers that act as food sources for your gut bacteria.

 Certain probiotic supplements have prebiotics mixed in.
 The idea is that these prebiotics act as a food source for the probiotic bacteria when they reach the large intestine.
-In this case, the prebiotics benefit the probiotics and can very well be taken together.
+In this case, the prebiotics help the probiotics and can very well be taken together.

 Prebiotics can also be taken in larger quantities as a separate probiotic supplement.
-In this case, it’s best to take them at a slightly different time of day than your probiotics.
-This helps avoid over-fermentation, which can lead to gas, bloating and digestive discomfort.
+It’s best to take them at a slightly different time of day than your probiotics.
+This helps avoid over-fermentation, which can lead to gas, bloating, and digestive discomfort.